awsdocs/aws-systems-manager-user-guide/doc_source/monitoring-systems-manager-targets.md

-# Amazon EventBridge target examples for Systems Manager<a name="monitoring-systems-manager-targets"></a>
+# Sample scenarios: Systems Manager targets in Amazon EventBridge rules<a name="monitoring-systems-manager-targets"></a>

 When you specify the target to invoke in an Amazon EventBridge rule, you can choose from over 20 target types and add up to five targets to each rule\.